What to expect

-This test takes approximately thirty minutes.
+The carotid artery sonogram test at Baylor Scott & White Legacy Heart Center in Plano takes approximately 30 minutes.
 This is accomplished by placing a transducer on your neck with a small amount of ultrasound gel.
 The transducer sends sound waves through your neck to the carotid arteries and back.
 Then with the aid of computer software and a monitor we are able to image your arteries and display it on a monitor in front of you.